 My experience in grad school helped me improve on the skills that I need to work in marketing and content creation.
 I learned how to code, which is useful when writing online, I improved my writing skills, and I was able to work with real organizations to learn about their marketing needs.
 These experiences apply to my current job at Ruane Attorneys.

-Literature and Writing Graduate Programs are available as graduate certificates, masters and doctorate degrees whether your passion is critical literary theory or creative writing.
+Literature and Writing Graduate Programs are available as graduate certificates, masters in literature and writing and doctorate degrees in literature and writing whether your passion is critical literary theory or creative writing.
 Prospective applicants typically need a bachelor’s degree for master’s programs and a master’s degree for PhD programs; submission of writing sample and GRE scores may also be necessary.
-Requirements may vary between universities and colleges so it is a good idea to find out whether you need a background in a specific field or whether a related prior degree is acceptable.

 Technical writers also have job titles such as Engineering Writer, Expert Medical Writer, Technical Communicator and Narrative Writer (O'Net). [i]

 If you aspire to use a graduate degree in literature and writing as a preparation for a potential career, it may be helpful to differentiate between the two to see what type of program best aligns with your goals and interests.